Skip to Content

 4 minute read

-Scope 3 emissions: what are they and how can businesses tackle them?
+What are scope 3 emissions and how can businesses tackle them?

 Since the Paris Agreement, there has been a growing sense of urgency on reducing carbon emissions so that we can limit global warming within safe limits.
 To enable companies to credibly track and report their emissions, the Greenhouse Gas Protocol (GHGP) provides a framework of scope-categories which define the different kinds of emissions generated in a company's operations and value chains.
 Today, the so-called scope 3 emissions – for example from business travel – are increasingly in the spotlight, but do you know why, what they are and how to reduce them?